emrancub/Design-and-Implementation-of-a-Diabetic-Disease/image/README.md

-# Diabetes Prediction Analysis - Image Repository
+# Design and Implementation of a Diabetic Disease Identification Algorithm Based on Data Mining - Image Repository

 ## Overview